NerdCreationLab/WireWrapComic/README.md

 WireWrapComic
 =============

-Wire wrap is still useful comic
+"Wire Wrap is Still Useful" comic book

+Based on "Soldering is Easy" by Mitch Altman, Andie Nordgren, Jeff Keyzer